suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

 1. Select **Review + create** then **Create** and wait for deployment to complete.

-## Configure your resource in Azure AI Language Studio
+## Task 2: Configure your resource in Azure AI Language Studio

 1. In another browser tab, open [Language Studio](https://language.cognitive.azure.com?azure-portal=true) and sign in.